Special-K-s-Flightsim-Bots/DCSServerBot/plugins/gamemaster/README.md

 ```
 This can for instance be used for some arena based game, which should start all over again after being restarted.
 A campaign name of "_internal_" will be used in that case.

+## Upload of LUA files
+LUA files that can be used in /do_script_file and be loaded into any running mission, can be uploaded to a specific
+server by just drag&drop into the respective admin channel, like you would do it with mission files.

 ## Upload of (persistent) Embeds